ethersphere/swarm/swarm/pss/README.md

 #### INCOMING CONNECTIONS

 An incoming connection is nothing more than an actual PssMsg appearing with a certain Topic.
-If a Handler har been registered to that Topic, the message will be passed to it.
+If a Handler has been registered to that Topic, the message will be passed to it.
 This constitutes a "new" connection if:

 - The pss node never called AddPeer with this combination of remote peer address and topic, and